You Win or You Die: At the Wall

 Benjen's horse returns from north of the Wall without him.
-Sam believes Jon, assigned as a steward to the Lord Commander instead of a ranger, is being groomed for command.
-As Jon and Sam take their vows near a heart tree, Jon's direwolf Ghost brings him a severed hand.
+Samwell Tarly believes Jon Snow, assigned as a steward to the Lord Commander of the Night's Watch instead of as a ranger, is being groomed for command.
+As Jon and Sam take their vows near a heart tree, Jon's direwolf, Ghost, brings him a severed hand.

 In Vaes Dothrak

-Daenerys fails to convince Drogo to invade her homeland.
-Jorah receives a royal pardon and realizes Daenerys's assassination has been ordered.
+Daenerys Targaryen fails to convince her husband, Khal Drogo, to invade her homeland, Westeros.
+Jorah Mormont receives a royal pardon and realizes Daenerys's assassination has been ordered.
 He saves her from an attempted poisoning, and Drogo vows to lead his people to reclaim the Iron Throne for his unborn son.

 In King's Landing

-Ned confronts Cersei with the knowledge that her children were incestuously fathered by Jaime.
-Cersei defends her affair and reveals Robert was still in love with Lyanna.
+Ned Stark confronts Cersei Lannister with the knowledge that Jaime incestuously fathered her children.
+Cersei defends her affair and reveals Robert was still in love with Lyanna, Ned's sister.
 Ned tells Cersei to leave the capital with her children before he tells Robert the truth.

 Mortally wounded by a boar, Robert dictates his will and testament to Ned, naming him regent until Joffrey comes of age; instead of "Joffrey", Ned writes "my rightful heir".
 Robert begs Ned to make Joffrey a better man, and tells him to let Daenerys live.

-Renly tries to convince Ned to launch a coup d'état against the Lannisters, but Ned refuses and dispatches a letter to rightful heir Stannis, the second of the Baratheon brothers.
-Ned reveals Joffrey's heritage to Littlefinger, who suggests that if Joffrey proves an unfit ruler, they use the truth to make Renly king instead.
+Renly Baratheon tries to convince Ned to launch a coup d'état against the Lannisters, but Ned refuses and dispatches a letter to the rightful heir, Stannis Baratheon, the second of the Baratheon brothers.
+Ned reveals Joffrey's heritage to Petyr "Littlefinger" Baelish, who suggests that if Joffrey proves an unfit ruler, they use the truth to make Renly king instead.
 Ned refuses, asking Littlefinger to secure the City Watch's support against Cersei's men-at-arms.

-By the time Robert dies, Renly has fled and Joffrey has ordered his own coronation.
+By the time Robert dies, Renly has fled, and Joffrey has ordered his own coronation.
 Ned and his allies present Robert's will to the court, but Cersei tears it up and orders Ser Barristan Selmy to seize Ned, who orders his men to arrest Cersei and Joffrey.
-Instead, the City Watch slaughters the Stark men as Littlefinger holds Ned at knifepoint, telling him "I did warn you not to trust me".
+Instead, the City Watch slaughters the Stark men as Littlefinger holds Ned at knifepoint, telling him, "I did warn you not to trust me."